6:30am: At Gene’s driveway in Connecticut, we loaded our bikes into the bed |

 is a cool and tastefully decorated space; to our left we survey a spotless glass

 deli display.
-Within the brightly lit space are four shelves filled on every
+Within the brightly lit space are four shelves every suare inch of which

-take a number and wait for our turn.
+take a number and wait our turn.
 Amber is obviously familiar with the food;

 when her number is called, she promptly asks for a Falafel sandwich from the uniformed

 deli associate.
 Gene asks for a mix of items, with salad and pita bread; I want to